 With 12 feet by 12 feet of coverage, this square gazebo from Yoleny is ideal for large outdoor seating and dining areas.
 Made for permanent installation, it features an aluminum alloy frame and a polycarbonate hard-top roof.

 The powder-coated aluminum frame has a reinforced design to ensure stability.
 The roof is made from lightweight and translucent polycarbonate, which protects from UV rays and rain but still lets some light shine through.
 The top also features a double-roof design for ventilation on hot or windy days.

 Included with this gazebo is a fully enclosable zippered sidewall system.
 The curtains are on a dual track, with a netting track for preventing bugs and a solid curtain track for privacy and protection.

-This gazebo installs in minutes by opening the frame and placing the soft-top canopy above.
+This gazebo installs in minutes by opening the frame and popping up the roof similar to how an umbrella opens.
 The steel framing is lightweight and powder coated for easy assembly and water resistance.
 The canopy is made of 150D polyester, which is also water resistant and blocks 95 percent of UV rays.
-Four removable mesh side walls protect from pesky mosquitoes and moths.
+It comes with a storage bag so you can take it anywhere.

 Grill gazebos are often smaller in size and include handy shelves on each side to hold plates and grilling utensils.
 This 8-foot by 5-foot gazebo from MasterCanopy offers the perfect summer setup for a weekend barbecue.